Stuart Landfill Gas Project

 Project Information:

-The Stuart Landfill Gas Project is a waste management and emissions avoidance project located at the Stuart Waste Facility, approximately 12 kilometers southeast of the Townsville CBD in Queensland.
-Registered in August 2013, the project operates within the industrial suburb of Stuart, an area characterized by major infrastructure including the Sun Metals Zinc Refinery and the Mount Stuart Power Station.
-The facility serves as the primary landfill for the Townsville region, situated in a landscape defined by the dry tropical savanna climate of North Queensland.
+Stuart Landfill Gas Project is a landfill gas emissions avoidance project located at the Stuart Waste Facility, approximately 12 kilometres southeast of the Townsville CBD in Queensland.
+It was registered in August 2013 and operates within the industrial suburb of Stuart, serving as the primary waste management facility for the Townsville region.